+Internal decorations

+Repair category 1

-Internal decorations Repair category 2 Notes The property is in fair decorative order.
-Future upgrading works would prove beneficial.
+Notes The property is in reasonable decorative order.

 Cellars

 Repair category N/A

-Notes N/A
+Notes Not applicable.

-Electricity

-Repair category 1

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+PV panels were noted to be fitted to rear roof pitch and garage roof and we understand a feed in tariff exists in this regard.
+It is assumed these panels are fully owned with no third party finance agreement.
+This should be fully investigated prior to purchase.